MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/RenewableEnergyCertificate.md

 # Renewable Energy Certificate in CloudforSustainabilityEnergyDataModel

-Market\x2dbased instrument that represents the environmental attributes of electricity generated from renewable energy sources.
+Market-based instrument that represents the environmental attributes of electricity generated from renewable energy sources.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityEnergyDataModel/RenewableEnergyCertificate.cdm.json" target="_blank">GitHub</a>.